nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Shows a list of all events currently stored in the program.

 Format: `list`

+### View all participants for an event: `view`

+Shows a list of all participants for an event.

+Format: `view -e EVENT`

+Examples:

+* `view -e Origami workshop` shows a list of all participants for the event `Origami workshop`.

 ### Add an event or participant: `add`